mikeshardmind/bg3modding/readme.md

 ## BaseParameters

 carry weight and loot from traders.
-Mostly just for me, use if you want, but this one in particular isn't going in the releases tab.
+Mostly just for me, use if you want, unlikely to support any changes to this.

 ## JustJump